salesforce/lwc-rfcs/text/0000-focus-behavior.md

 us, we can instead:

-1. Invoke the focus method on the first element in our set of focusable elements, where the set of focusable elements is the set of sequentially focusable elements plus elements with a non-negative tabindex content attribute value.
+1. Invoke the focus method on the first element in our set of focusable elements, where the set of focusable elements is the union of the set of sequentially focusable elements and the set of elements with a negative tabindex content attribute value.
 1. Verify that the element received focus via `activeElement`.
 1. If the element did not recieve focus then keep invoking the focus method on subsequent elements until we verify that focus was transferred.